SkyeFull90/Accendero-Projects/README.md

 # usage

 For Sorting sales data,
-with we refactor of the code, you could sort any data in a csv or from a Excel workbook or any other spreadsheet software.
+with we refactor of the code, you could sort any data in a csv or from an Excel workbook or any other spreadsheet software.
 For the purpose of this project, we will be using the sales data from a previous Java project.
 # Disclaimer
 The data in the csv files is not real sales data or has any attachment to Telsa or Elon Musk and is only used